Discover Mirtos... on Foot

 In Mirtos there are several good accommodations where from you can discover the village and surrounding area on foot.
 There are simple rooms but also more luxury houses and hotels.
-An overview of accomodations you find on www.mirtoscrete.gr.
-Especially good accomodation for walkers is Villa Mertiza.
+An overview of accommodations you find on www.mirtoscrete.gr.
+Especially good accommodation for walkers is Villa Mertiza.

 Quietly situated, on the edge of the village, lies our Villa Mertiza.
 The attractive, comfortably-appointed apartments and studios are situated around a lovely garden which has both sunny and shady areas.
 It’s only a couple of minutes walk to the little centre of Mirtos, to the boulevard and to the beach.
 Everything is nice and close.

 From Villa Mertiza you can explore the beautiful surrounding area, either on foot or in a rental car.